kilamrauon/lolin32-affichage-news/README.md

 two buttons, one to change the news and the second to switch from the title of the news to its description.

 1 lolin 32
-2 push buttons - boutons poussoirs
+2 push buttons - boutons poussoir
 1 screen / ecran ssd1306